orbijo/Guidepost/readme.md

 ## About Guide

 Guidepost is a social media web application that focuses on disaster awareness and funding.
 Guidepost aims to let create a community where one can alert others, be informed, and help others through donations through posts that are timely, relevant, objective, and important.
-Guide, post, help - Guidepost Helps.

 ## Git Guidepost